-We’ve been married almost 9 years.
-My husband has a son Kayden (my stepson) who is 11 and we have together a daughter Camila who is 6 and Amelia whom is 10 months old.
-After Camila we swore of having more children as Camila was born at 30 weeks and had to spend almost 3 months in NICU.
-However I think it was the 5 year itch we decided we wanted to have 1 more, we were devastated that we miscarried at around 10weeks.
+We’ve been married for almost 9 years.
+My husband has a son Kayden (my stepson) who is 11 and we have together a daughter Camila who is 6 and Amelia who is 10 months old.
+After Camila, we swore off having more children as Camila was born at 30 weeks and had to spend almost 3 months in NICU.
+However I think it was the 5-year itch we decided we wanted to have 1 more, we were devastated that we miscarried at around 10weeks.
 We were lucky enough to fall pregnant soon after.
 I was closely monitored weekly due to the risk of premature delivery and miscarriage.
 Pregnancy was normal and I felt great until 26 weeks, my cervix started to open and I was put on light duties.
-I managed to carry to my 34 week check up and that is when my life changed.
+I managed to carry to my 34 weeks check-up and that is when my life changed.
 My OB told me my baby had a growth on its neck and measures around 3cm in addition to high blood pressure.
-I was booked in for ultrasound that afternoon.
-By that evening I was booked in with specialists at the maternal fetal and development centre.
-After many tests and ultrasounds the growth was confirmed at 7cm and I was booked for c-section the following Tuesday.
+I was booked in for an ultrasound that afternoon.
+By that evening I was booked in with specialists at the maternal-fetal and development centre.
+After many tests and ultrasounds, the growth was confirmed at 7cm and I was booked for c-section the following Tuesday.
 We were so worried what our baby would look like, how big the growth was, would it be cancerous and if our baby will survive.

 17 December 2013 Amelia was born.
-She cried with was a great sign that she could breath.
+She cried with was a great sign that she could breathe.
 The growth was so much more than we both imagined and we were lost on what to do from here.
-Amelia was immediately incubated and taken to the NICU.
-By day 2 we were given the all clear of cancer and had the diagnosis of a rare condition called Lymphatic malformation.
-Which is the lymphatic system not forming correctly.
-Currently there is no tests for this, however from my research, she would have always had it but it obviously didn’t appear or grow until the 34 week ultrasound.
+Amelia was immediately intubated and taken to the NICU.
+By day 2 we were given the all-clear of cancer and had the diagnosis of a rare condition called Lymphatic malformation.
+Which is the lymphatic system not forming correctly?
+Currently, there are no tests for this, however, from my research, she would have always had it but it obviously didn’t appear or grow until the 34-week ultrasound.
 We were told that was only 1 Case 12 years ago at the Royal Hospital for Women and treatment is unknown.
 We had the experience of NICU before but Amelia was a totally different experience.
 One great thing about being in the NICU, is that you meet wonderful families and support each other.
 Almost a year on and we are still in contact, we don’t talk regularly but when we see each other it’s as if we saw each other yesterday.
 We have an unspoken understanding.

 Amelia was 4 days old when she had her first sclerotherapy surgery.
 Sclerotherapy is a treatment done under anaesthetic using ultrasound for guidance.
 I didn’t see any difference with the sclerotherapy at all, it only made her more swollen.
 It was very hard to see.
 We got a phone call one day while we were treating our other kids to a hospital free family day out.
 That ended quickly, they have to perform a tracheotomy surgery ASAP at just 4 weeks old.
 We again were a mess!